-The City of Calgary has asked Dunefield to help create the Chinatown Cultural Plan in collaboration with the community, the Chinatown Advisory Group and the City’s Project Team.
+The City of Calgary has contracted Dunefield to create the Chinatown Cultural Plan in collaboration with the community, the Chinatown Advisory Group and the City’s Project Team.

 Tomorrow’s Chinatown is a project by The City of Calgary to create a Cultural Plan and Local Area Plan in collaboration with the Chinatown community.
 Working together, these new plans will help support Chinatown’s future as a vibrant, culturally-rich place to live, visit, work, and do business, for generations to come.

 Interested in learning and sharing stories about Calgary Chinatown?
 Together with The City of Calgary, we host a series of community conversations over lunch hour.
 Each virtual session features an interesting aspect of Chinatown and its culture, like food, youth, arts, storytelling and more.
 The series is for anyone with an interest in Calgary Chinatown, and who wants to discuss the experiences, culture and opportunities of this unique community.

 Watch past episodes below and find upcoming talks here: tomorrowschinatown.eventbrite.ca

 All Calgarians are encouraged to think about Chinatown’s future and what this place means to them.
 We need your opinion too!
 Participate in the conversation: engage.calgary.ca/tomorrows-chinatown

 Have questions, comments or ideas?
 Email: firstname.lastname@example.org

 Chinatown is unique among Calgary’s neighbourhoods, shaped by its history, people, and cultural expressions and values.
 How can we have concrete discussions about such intangible topics so that we can preserve and enhance the culture of Chinatown?

 With: Matt Patterson | Felicia Guan | Tony Wong